fedecalendino/vscode-fsdocs/README.md

-# vscode-sidebar-descriptor
+# vscode-explorer-descriptions

-Allow to define descriptions to specific folder/file names to show on the sidebar.
+Allow to define descriptions and comments for files and folders to show on a sidebar explorer.

-## setup
+## usage

-Include a `sidebar-descriptors.config.json` in your project:
+This extension requires a file `explorer-descriptions.config.json` to be added to your project, with the following structure:

 ```json